maderix/SimpLang/README.md

 ## Contributing

-For information on how to contribute to SimpleLang development, please refer to the `CONTRIBUTING.md` file.
+For information on how to contribute to SimpLang development, please refer to the `CONTRIBUTING.md` file.
 This includes guidelines for:

 * **Code Style:**  Ensuring consistent and readable code.
 * **Testing Requirements:**  Writing thorough unit and integration tests.